Dynamics of the response of dark matter halo to galaxy evolution in IllustrisTNG: Statistical analysis

 Here, the weight function $w$ is taken to be the fraction of the entire data between $z \sim 5$ and $z \sim 0$ involved in computing the correlation coefficient at a given time lag.
 In general, the values of $\tau_{\pm}$ are physical only when the corresponding correlation strengths $A_{\pm}$ and the durations $\Delta \tau_{\pm}$ are both significant.
 Also note that when correlating between two quantities say $X$ and $Y$ a positive time lag $\tau_{+}[X,Y]$ (or $\tau_{-}[X,Y]$) indicate that the positive (or negative) correlation is seen with $Y$ lagging behind $X$.
 Hence the mean time lags are anti-symmetric with respect to the quantities, $\tau_{\pm}[X,Y]= - \tau_{\pm}[Y,X]$; However, the strengths and durations of correlations are symmetric, $A_{\pm}[X,Y]= A_{\pm}[Y,X]$ and $\Delta \tau_{\pm}[X,Y]= \Delta \tau_{\pm}[Y,X]$.

 The mean time lags ($\tau_{\pm}$), the effective strengths ($A_{\pm}$) and the durations ($\Delta\tau_{\pm}$) of the correlation between the SFR and metallicity $(Z^{\star}_{\rm{O}})$ are shown in the \figref{fig:dynam-correl-sfr-ZOsfr-timeshift-all} for all our halo populations.
 The positive correlation between SFR and future $Z^{\star}_{\rm{O}}$ is depicted by positive values of $\tau_{+}[\rm{SFR}, Z^{\star}_{\rm{O}}]$.
 At low masses $(<10^{12.5}\Mh)$ this time lag is as large as $\tau_{+}=\sim 2 ~\rm{Gyr}$.
 At higher masses, though, the time lags are smaller, along with relatively lower correlation strengths.
 This is likely due to the strong AGN feedback redistributing the metals from the star-forming regions.
 In addition, the negative correlation identified qualitatively in the previous section can also be seen in the \figref{fig:dynam-correl-sfr-ZOsfr-timeshift-all} with large negative time-lags ($\tau_{-} \sim -3~ \rm{Gyr}$) in some halo populations (shown by dashed curves).
+The values of $\tau_{-}$ are missing for some of the halo masses, where the correlation $\rho^s_f(\tau)$ is not significantly negative within the range of time lags considered.